BDM-Lab/ClusterTAD/README.md

 **2. Hi-C Data used in this study:**
 -----------------------------------------------------------
-In our study, used the normalized Hi-C  matrix processed by Bing Ren's Lab in University of Calfornia, San Diego.
+In our study, we used the normalized Hi-C  matrix processed by Bing Ren's Lab in University of Calfornia, San Diego.
 Download the normalized Matrix here : http://chromosome.sdsc.edu/mouse/hi-c/download.html